Advancing transparency reforms through collaborations of diverse voices

-The National Freedom of Information Coalition and its network of state FOI coalition members advance legislative and policy reforms in state and local public institutions.
-These reforms are intended to improve the laws, judicial remedies and practice of public information dissemination toward increased transparency and access.
-Public institutions that adopt these reforms can realize economic and political benefits from increased efficiency and accountability.
+The National Freedom of Information Coalition and state open government coalition members advance legislative and policy reforms in state and local public institutions.
+These reforms are intended to increase transparency and access through improved laws, policies, and judicial remedies in public information administration and dissemination.
+They are targeted to increase press freedom and public engagement.
+Public agencies and officials can also realize economic and political benefits by adopting reforms that increase access and efficiency.

 The six core policy topics are: